psantus/terraform-aws-WAFJa3FingerPrintBlacklist/README.md

   log_group_name              = "aws-waf-logs-myacl" // name of the log group which ja3Finder will query
   lambda_concurrency          = 1 // Prevents 429s fur WAFv2 APIs.
 See WAF quotas for limit
   rule_group_scope            = "CLOUDFRONT"
-  rule_group_maxsize          = 30 // WAF capacity will be twice that amount.
+  rule_group_maxsize          = 30 // WAF consumed capacity will be 3x that amount.
   ja3_ban_duration_in_seconds = 3600 // How long before we unban Ja3FingerPrints
-  terminating_rule_id         = "AWS-AWSManagedRulesATPRuleSet" // Name if the expensive rule we want to protect with a RuleGroup
+  terminating_rule_id         = "AWS-AWSManagedRulesATPRuleSet" // Name of the expensive rule we want to protect with a RuleGroup label_to_apply_rule_on      = "apply-ja3-filtering" // Only apply Ja3Filtering on part of the web traffic, to limit false positive blast radius.
 }
 ```